Osamu Tezuka: Early life (1928–1945)

 Tezuka was born in Toyonaka, Osaka.
 He was the eldest of three children.
-The Tezuka family were prosperous and well-educated; his father Yutaka worked in management at Sumitomo Metals, his grandfather Taro was a lawyer, and his great-grandfather Ryoan and great-great-grandfather Ryosen were doctors.
+The Tezuka family were prosperous and well-educated; his father Yutaka worked in management at Sumitomo Metals, his grandfather Taro was a lawyer and his great-grandfather Ryoan and great-great-grandfather Ryosen were doctors.
 His mother's family had a long military history.

 Later in life, he gave his mother credit for inspiring confidence and creativity through her stories.
 She frequently took him to the Takarazuka Grand Theater, which often headlined the Takarazuka Revue, an all-female musical theater troupe.
 Their romantic musicals aimed at a female audience, had a large influence of Tezuka's later works, including his costume designs.
 Not only that, but the performers' large, sparkling eyes also had an influence on Tezuka's art style.
 He said that he had a profound "spirit of nostalgia" for Takarazuka.

 When Tezuka was young, his father showed him Walt Disney films and he became a Disney movie buff, seeing the films multiple times in a row, most famously seeing Bambi more than 80 times.
 Tezuka started to draw comics around his second year of elementary school, in large part inspired by Disney animation; he drew so much that his mother would have to erase pages in his notebook in order to keep up with his output.
 Tezuka was also inspired by the works by Suihō Tagawa and Unno Juza.
 Later in life, he would state that the most important influence on his desire to be an animator was not Disney but the experience of watching the Chinese animation Princess Iron Fan as a child.

-Around his fifth year, he found a ground beetle, known as "Osamushi" in Japanese.
-It so resembled his own name that he adopted "Osamushi" as his pen name.
+Around his fifth school year, he found a description of a ground beetle, known as "Osamushi" in Japanese, in a book on insects.
+Its name so resembled his own name that he adopted "Osamushi" as his pen name.
 Tezuka continued to develop his manga skills throughout his school career.
 During this period he created his first adept amateur works.

 During high school in 1944, Tezuka was drafted to work for a factory, supporting the Japanese war effort during World War II; he simultaneously continued writing manga.
 In 1945, Tezuka was accepted into Osaka University and began studying medicine.
 During this time, he also began publishing his first professional works.